rajendrabraj/AgenticAI2025/README.md

   Many LLMs use the transformer architecture (a type of neural network) with self-attention mechanisms.
 This allows the model to understand the relationships between words and phrases in a sequence of text.
 Self-supervised learning:
 LLMs learn by being trained on massive amounts of text, where they predict the next word or phrase in a sequence without explicit labeling.

 What LLMs can do:

-  Text generation: LLMs can generate human-like text, including articles, stories, poems, and even code.
+•	Text generation: LLMs can generate human-like text, including articles, stories, poems, and even code.

-  Translation: They can translate text from one language to another.
+•	Translation: They can translate text from one language to another.

-  Summarization: LLMs can condense large amounts of text into shorter summaries.
+•	Summarization: LLMs can condense large amounts of text into shorter summaries.

-  Question answering: They can answer questions based on a given text or knowledge base.
+•	Question answering: They can answer questions based on a given text or knowledge base.

-  Code generation: LLMs can be used to assist in writing code.
+•	Code generation: LLMs can be used to assist in writing code.

-  Other applications: LLMs are also used in areas like sentiment analysis, chatbot development, and content creation.
+•	Other applications: LLMs are also used in areas like sentiment analysis, chatbot development, and content creation.

 RAG helps you:

-Inject up-to-date, domain-specific knowledge avoid hallucinations from model guesswork
+•	Inject up-to-date, domain-specific knowledge

+•	Avoid hallucinations from model guesswork

-Keep models lightweight while enabling deeper knowledHow LLMs + Context = Better Answers RAG is the backbone of many AI-powered apps — from PDF Q&A bots and internal search tools to legal assistants and chatbots over private data.
+•	Keep models lightweight while enabling deeper knowledge

+•	RAG is the backbone of many AI-powered apps — from PDF Q&A bots and internal search tools to legal assistants and chatbots over private data.

 Programs and assignment are here :